-430. Professional Internship (Non-School) (15).
+- 430. Professional Internship (Non-School) (15).
 Pr., departmental approval.
 Students will be placed in a non-school setting, such as corporate fitness programs, recreation programs, coaching, physical rehabilitation, or other professional areas.
 The assignment will be made in cooperation with the instructor and the field agency.
-After completion of the course the student will receive a letter grade.

-468. Diagnostic and Prescriptive Teaching in Adapted Physical Education (5).
-This course is designed to prepare the student to deal with the physiologic
+After completion of the course the student will receive a letter grade. - 468.
+Diagnostic and Prescriptive Teaching in Adapted Physical Education (5).
 This course is designed to prepare the student to deal with the physiological discrepancies that affect learning.
 The course will also train the student to prescribe individual education programs to remediate such discrepancies.

 497. Fundamentals of Athletic Training (5).
 Pr., sophomore standing or departmental approval and BI 209.
 A course designed to guide the student in organizing and administering an athletic training program, mental readiness of competition, drug abuse, principles of physical fitness, nutrition, and physical therapy.
 Attention is also given to fitting and maintaining professional equipment, taping, conditioning, and first aid.